Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Exploration of MBR-Decoded Outputs

 First, since samples are often of lower quality than hypotheses produced with beam search, neural metrics may behave unexpectedly when faced with errors that occur less frequently in beam search based machine translation outputs on which they were trained.
 Second, in MBR decoding, we compare a candidate translation hypothesis to a pseudo-reference (another hypothesis) instead of an actual reference.
 This is also something neural metrics were neither trained on nor designed to do.

 We are most interested in general errors and errors of the first type since the second type is only relevant for MBR decoding itself.
-Therefore, we propose additional experiments in Section \ref{sec:sensitivity} to distinguish between these two sources for the errors we identify below.
-Note that errors of the second type may become more important to investigate as MBR decoding becomes more prevalent.
+Therefore, we conduct additional experiments in Section \ref{sec:sensitivity} to distinguish between these two sources for the errors we identify below.
+Note that errors of the second type may become more important to investigate as MBR decoding becomes more prevalent or if we evaluate against multiple translation hypotheses instead of references \citep{fomicheva-etal-2020-multi}.

 In our experiments, we first manually compare MBR-decoded outputs that were chosen with two different evaluation metrics as the utility function: chrF++ and COMET.
 For COMET, we notice several cases where the chosen hypothesis contains numbers and named entities that do not match with the source and the reference, even though the majority of samples in the support set contain the correct numbers and named entities.
 Two examples are shown in Table \ref{tab:examples}.
-This stands in contrast to the corrupted reference analysis performed as part of the WMT 2021 metrics shared task \citep{freitag-etal-2021-results} where COMET mostly preferred the correct alternative human translation to one with swapped numbers when comparing to the reference.

 To test if these findings apply at scale, we run an automatic evaluation.
 For numbers, we use regular expressions to identify numbers in the MBR-decoded outputs.
-We then compute error rates compared to the source averaged over a) how many numbers occurring in the source also occur in the translation and b) how many numbers occurring in the translation also occur in the source.
+We measure the overlap between numbers in the source and the translation with the F1-score.
 We decide to compare to the source to be able to compute the overlaps for the reference and the alternative human translation as well.
 The results can be seen in the left part of Table \ref{tab:automatic}.

-For named entities, we use \texttt{spaCy}\footnote{English: en\_core\_web\_lg, German: de\_core\_news\_lg} \citep{spacy} to identify named entities of type `person'.
-Here, we compute the error rates against the reference rather than the source (as was done for numbers) since the named entity recognition (NER) models are not identical for English and German.
-Specifically, we average over a) how many named entities occurring in the reference also occur in the translation and b) how many named entities occurring in the translation also occur in the reference.
-The results can be seen in the right part of Table \ref{tab:automatic}.
+For named entities, we use \texttt{spaCy}\footnote{English: en\_core\_web\_lg, German: de\_core\_news\_lg} \citep{spacy} to identify entities of type ``person''.
+Here, we compute the F1-scores to measure the overlap to the reference rather than to the source (as done for numbers) since the named entity recognition (NER) models are different for English and German.
+The results are shown in Table \ref{tab:automatic} on the right.